vitest-dev/vitest/docs/guide/mocking.md

 # Mocking
 When writing tests it's only a matter of time before you need to create 'fake' version of an internal- or external service.
 This is commonly referred to as **mocking**.
 Vitest provides utility functions to help you out through it's **vi** helper.
 You can `import { vi } from 'vitest'` or access it **globally** (when [global configuration](../config/#global) is **enabled**).

 > Always remember to clear or restore mocks before or after each test run to save head scratching along the line!
+See [](../config/#mockreset)

 If you wanna dive in head first, check out the [API section](../api/#creating-mocks) otherwise keep reading to take a deeper dive into the world of mocking.